limbus-medtec/typescript-styleguide/README.md

 ## Files
   - All TypeScript files must have a ".ts" extension.
-  - They should be all lower case, and only include letters, numbers, and periods.
+  - They should be all pascal case, and only include letters, numbers, and periods.
-  - It is OK (even recommended) to separate words with periods (e.g. `my.view.html`).
   - All files should end in a new line.
 This is necessary for some Unix systems.

 **[top](#table-of-contents)**

 ## Indentation
-  - The unit of indentation is four spaces.
+  - The unit of indentation is two spaces.
   - **Never use tabs**, as this can lead to trouble when opening files in different IDEs/Text editors.
 Most text editors have a configuration option to change tabs to spaces.

 **[top](#table-of-contents)**